A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Introduction

 \section{Introduction}

-The deployment of machine learning depends on the availability of data.
-As high-quality data are usually collected and held by multiple parties in practice, the collaboration among those parties can significantly boost the performance of certain machine learning tasks.
-However, due to privacy concerns and policy regulations, such collaborative learning has to be achieved without directly sharing raw data across parties.
-Under these circumstances, \textit{federated learning} is proposed to enable collaborative training on distributed datasets without sharing raw data.

-One important scenario of federated learning is \textit{vertical federated learning} (VFL), where multiple parties share the same set of samples but have different sets of features.
-We focus on the setting where only one party holds the labels like most of the studies \cite{wu2020privacy,kang2020fedmvt,liu2020secure,chen2020vafl}.
-In VFL, some features that exist on multiple parties are called \textit{common features} (e.g., name, ID).
-The value (or vector) of common features in a data record is called its \textit{identifier}.
-This scenario commonly exists in the real world and has been widely studied \cite{yang2019federated,li2019survey,wu2020privacy}.
-For example, a digital bank can collaborate with a FinTech company to estimate the credit scores of credit card applicants.
-In this example, the applicants' name and address are common features.
+\textit{Federated learning} is a collaborative learning framework to train a model from distributed datasets with privacy guarantees.
+A commonly existing and widely studied scenario of federated learning is \textit{vertical federated learning}~\cite{yang2019federated,li2019survey} (VFL), where multiple parties sharing the same set of samples have different sets of features.
+We focus on the setting where only one party holds the labels like most of the studies \cite{wu2020privacy,liu2020secure,nock2021impact}.
+The party holding labels is named \textit{primary party}; the parties without labels are named \textit{secondary parties}.
+In VFL, the features that exist on multiple parties are called \textit{common features}.
+The vector of common features in a data record is called the \textit{identifier} of the record.

-There two main processes in VFL: linkage and training.
+\wzm{Existing studies \cite{hardy2017private,nock2018entity,nock2021impact,kang2020fedmvt} formulate VFL as two separated processes: linkage and training.
 In the linkage process, the datasets on different parties are linked according to the identifiers.
-Specifically, the data records with the same or similar identifiers are linked as a sample.
-Then, in the training process, these distributed but linked samples are trained by VFL algorithms.
-As studied in \cite{nock2018entity}, besides the training process, the linkage process can also significantly affect the performance of VFL models.

-Most of the existing VFL approaches \cite{feng2020multi,hu2019fdml,cheng2019secureboost,vepakomma2018split,liu2019communication,zhang2020additively} focus on the training process and simply assume that linkage process has already been done.
-This strong assumption hinders these approaches from real-world applications.
-Some other approaches \cite{liu2020secure,sun2019privacy,cheng2019secureboost,liu2020federated,liu2020asymmetrically,wu2020privacy} adopt \textit{private set intersection} (PSI) \cite{chen2017fast} to link the data records that share exactly the same identifier.
-Nonetheless, in many real-world cases, either the identifier cannot be linked exactly (e.g., GPS location) or some true matches can be neglected by exact linkage \cite{schnell2013efficient} (e.g., address).
-Hence, these approaches suffer performance loss and can only handle limited real-world scenarios.
+In the training process, these distributed but linked data records are trained by VFL algorithms.
+Specifically, in the linkage process of existing studies, each data record is linked to a data record with the exactly matched or the most similar identifier (i.e., \textit{one-to-one} linkage).} \wzmc{Nonetheless, according to our study on \wzmd{all} the completed projects in German Record Linkage Center~\cite{AntoniSchnell2019summary} (GRLC), only 27.3\% of the record-linkage applications are linked on exact identifiers. \wzmd{The other projects rely on} fuzzy identifiers such as addresses, in which one-to-one linkage can seriously impair the accuracy of the VFL model for the following two reasons.}